elephantscale/es-training-new/quantum_computing/slides/Introduction.md

 ---

-# Evolution, revolution, or hype?
+# Atoms of computation

 ---

-# Hello World
+# What is quantum?

 ---